HOLISTIC/BIOLOGICAL DENTISTRY - PORTLAND, OR METRO AREA

 A healthy smile is essential for a healthy body.

 We seek the safest, least toxic way to accomplish the goals of modern dentistry and of contemporary health care, and to recognize the essential connections between oral health and overall health.

 In terms of the equipment that we use, holistic and general dentistry are very similar.
-At AAdvanced Dental we use digital radiography which subjects the patient to 90% less exposure when compared to old-fashioned X-ray machines.
+At AAdvanced Dental we use digital radiography which subjects the patient to 90% less exposure when compared to old-fashioned film X-rays.
 Therefore it's much safer to the patient while still being an effective and essential tool for dentists.
-Digital X-rays enable patients to view their x-rays immediately on-screen while enabling Dr. Shimanovsky to easily spot problems such as deep decay and decay between the teeth, bone loss, and infections in the jaw that may be painless but could lead to severe health issues.
+Digital X-rays allow staff and patients to view their x-rays immediately on-screen while enabling Dr. Shimanovsky to easily spot problems such as deep and hidden decay, decay between the teeth, bone loss, and infections in the jaw that may be painless but could lead to severe health issues.

 What materials do you use instead of amalgam/mercury/silver?

 Short answer: “non-metal,” tooth colored filling materials.